microsoft/Pride-flag/README.md

-# Pride flag
+# Pride should be open source
-Our Pride flag combines over 30 LGBTQIA+ community flags in a single powerful graphic, evoking a sense of power and unity.
+Power, unity, intersectionality.
+These are themes we reflected on as we created our Pride flag.
+It combines over 30 individual LGBTQIA+ community flags in a single powerful graphic, evoking a sense of power of combing together across groups to make collective change.
 This flag was first used during Microsoft's Pride campaign in 2022.
-Following popular demand, we're making it and all the source files availaible for everyone to use, add to, and build on.
-There's a few versions, plus individual flags that you can use and edit.
+Inspired by the community response, we're making it availaible for everyone to use, add to, and build on.
 Make it yours.

 Learn more about [Pride at Microsoft.](https://unlocked.microsoft.com/pride/)